MnStan/Cepik/README.md

 # Cepik
-  Simple app created in Swift using UIKit to observe data about registered vehicles in Central Register Of Vehicles And Drivers (CEPIK) in Poland.
+  App created in Swift using UIKit to observe data about registered vehicles in Central Register Of Vehicles And Drivers (CEPIK) in Poland.

 ## Table of Contents
   * [Introduction](#introduction)